Joe Arroyo

-Álvaro José Arroyo González (also known as Joe Arroyo or El Joe; 1 November 1955 – 26 July 2011) was a Colombian salsa and tropical music singer, composer and songwriter.
+Álvaro Arroyo González (also known as Joe Arroyo or El Joe; 1 November 1955 – 26 July 2011) was a Colombian salsa and tropical music singer, composer and songwriter.
 He is considered one of the greatest performers of Caribbean and salsa music in his country and across Latin America.
 In 2018, Billboard counted Arroyo's song "La Rebelión" as one of the "15 Best Salsa Songs Ever".

 Life and career

 1955–1970: Early life

-Joe Arroyo was born and raised in the Nariño neighborhood of Cartagena.
+Joe Arroyo was born and raised in the Nariño neighbourhood of Cartagena.
 His mother was Ángela González, a hotel manager.
 His father was Guillermo Arroyo, who fathered in total 39 children, with six wives, all named Ángela.
 At the age of eight Arroyo began singing in brothels in Tesca, a red-light district of Cartagena, which he did for several years.

 1970–1981: Early career

 Arroyo's first credited release as vocalist was in 1970 with Manuel Villanueva Y Su Orquesta on their LP Hasta La Madrugada....!.

 He also sang with El Super Combo Los Diamantes in Sincelejo, and in 1970 performed vocals on their LP Capullito.
 Rubén Darío Salcedo, the leader of Los Diamantes, gave Arroyo the nickname El Joe.

 Arroyo also spent some time singing with La Protesta in Barranquilla.

 In 1971 Arroyo was invited to join Fruko y sus Tesos by Julio Ernesto Estrada, the bassist and director of the band.
 By the end of the decade Arroyo had recorded 15 albums with Fruko y sus Tesos, alongside 4 more with The Latin Brothers, all for Colombian record label Discos Fuentes.
 Of Arroyo's tenure with Fruko y sus Tesos, El Tiempo wrote "Thus began the legend of the first great salsa orchestra in Colombia, with which Arroyo managed to impose a stamp that Colombia still dances to today".
 (Spanish: "Así comenzó la leyenda de la primera gran orquesta de la salsa en Colombia, con la cual Arroyo logró imponer un sello que todavía baila Colombia".)
 He performed with the band for ten years until 1981, when he began his solo career leading his band, named "La Verdad" (The truth).